pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/multi-one-to-many.md

 ## Observations & Comments

  * __Multiple Join Fields.__ To join two or more fields in a [$lookup stage](https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#join-conditions-and-uncorrelated-sub-queries), you must use a `let` parameter rather than specifying the `localField` and `foreignField` parameters used in a single field join.
 With a `let` parameter, you bind multiple fields from the first collection into variables ready to be used in the joining process.
-You use an embedded `$pipeline` inside the `$lookup` stage to match the _bind_ variables with fields in the second collection's records.
+You use an embedded `pipeline` inside the `$lookup` stage to match the _bind_ variables with fields in the second collection's records.
 In this instance, the`$expr` operator's comparison can leverage an index because only equality matches are employed.

  * __Reducing Array Content.__ The presence of an embedded pipeline in the `$lookup` stage provides an opportunity to filter out three unwanted fields brought in from the second collection.
-If you want to filter out these fields in a later step instead, inside the main pipeline, you can use one of the following two:

-    1. Add an extra stage to unwind the joined array elements, followed by a stage to unset the fields to be excluded, followed by a stage to re-group the unpacked records.
-    2. Use of one of the [Array Operators](https://docs.mongodb.com/manual/reference/operator/aggregation/#array-expression-operators), such as `$map`.
-This can seem a little more complicated at first, but it is more optimal than the `$unwind/$unset/$group` combination, as described in the [Pipeline Performance Considerations](../../guides/performance.md) chapter.
+Instead, you could use an `$unset` stage later in the top-level pipeline to project out these unwanted array elements.
+If you need to perform more complex array content filtering rules, you can use the approach described in section "_2.
+Avoid Unwinding & Regrouping Documents Just To Process Array Elements_" of the chapter [Pipeline Performance Considerations](../../guides/performance.md).